AXIHIXA/Memo/notes/cpp/effective_cpp_notes_01_effective_cpp.md

-### 📌 Item 52: Write placement `delete` if you write placement `new`
+### 📌 Item 52: Write both normal and placement `delete` if you write placement `new`

-- When you write a placement version of operator `new`, be sure to write the corresponding placement version of operator `delete`.
+- When you write a placement version of `operator new`, be sure to write both the normal version and the corresponding placement version of `operator delete`.
+    - No normal version of `operator delete`: program ill-formed;
-  If you don't, your program may experience subtle, intermittent memory leaks.
+    - No corresponding placement `delete`: program may experience subtle, intermittent memory leaks.
+- Placement `delete` is called _only if_ an exception arises from a constructor call that’s coupled to a call to a placement `new`.
+  Applying `delete` to a pointer (such as `p` above) **never** yields a call to a placement version of `delete`.
 - When you declare placement versions of `new` and `delete`, be sure **not** to ~~unintentionally hide the normal versions of those functions~~.